Storytelling

 Applied Storytelling in Education

-In my Story Medicine workshops, which I facilitate online and in person, we enter into the magical world of ancient stories, myths and fairy tales.
+In my “Working Creatively with Fairy Tales” workshops, which I facilitate online and in person, we enter into the magical world of ancient stories, myths and fairy tales.

 As we journey with the characters, we connect with how the story resonates with each of us on an inner level and explore this through different techniques such as art therapy, roleplay and psychodrama.